doronz88/simpleelf/README.md

 allow an individual to create an ELF file which describes the memory mapping used for an embedded program.
 Especially useful for firmware unpackers, such as:
 IDA/Ghidra/etc...
-They can have all its desired information without the need to open just an ordinary `.bin` file and running several IDAPython scripts.
+They can have all its desired information without the need to open just an ordinary `.bin` file and running several IDAPython scripts (I'm sick of `Load additional binary file...` option).

+Pull Requests are of course more than welcome :smirk:.

 # Installation